zio/zio/docs/howto/migrate/migration-guide.md

 }
 ```

-The output is more descriptive than the ZIO 1.x.
+The output is more descriptive than in ZIO 1.x.
 It is similar to the Java stacktrace:

 ```
 Hello!